+The Ninth Circuit's historical view of qualified immunity finds no basis to grant qualified immunity to officials not engaged in their duties as public servants.
 "State action for § 1983 purposes is not necessarily co-extensive with state action for which qualified immunity is available."
 Bracken v.
-Okura, 869 F.3d 771, 776 (9th Cir.
-2017).
+Okura, 869 F.3d 771, 776, 778 (9th Cir.
+2017) (explaining that the inquiry is whether the person acted "in performance of public duties" or to "carry out the work of government.").
 Thus, when an off-duty police officer, wearing his uniform, is working as a private security guard, qualified immunity does not apply, even if the off-duty work is with the consent of the police department and the off-duty officer may be found to have been acting under the color of state law.
-Id. at 777-78.
+Id. at 776-78 (stating that qualified immunity would not be available when a government officer uses the badge of his authority in service of a private non-governmental goal).